MoleMan1024/audiowagon_beta/docs/index.markdown

 OPEN BETA:

 I advise all beta testers to keep logging to USB *activated* in the settings at all times.
-If possible provide all of the following info to me at my email:
+If possible provide all of the following info to me at my email (or you can use [GitHub](https://github.com/MoleMan1024/audiowagon_beta/issues)):

 - What happened?
 Describe all steps that you did exactly
 - What did you expect to happen?